todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 ### Support and maintenance

 Selling commercial support and maintenance for open source projects.
-This includes guarantees for security updates and other services required for business to operate open source within an environment with service levels and similar requirements.
+This includes guarantees for security updates and other services, like a support hotline, required for business to operate open source within an environment with service levels and similar requirements.

+Open source opens the market for other competitors to provide support which makes it more attractive for customers compared to offerings where they are bound to a single vendor when choosing a specific solution and technology.

 Drivers: